 Walk This Way reached Number 8 in 1986 and was a breakthrough hit here for both acts, but it would taken an even mightier collaboration to take it to Number 1 – Sugababes and Girls Aloud teamed up for a punchy, poppy version and hit the top in 2007.

-Run DMC would be half of another unusual partnership in 1998, when a Jason Nevins reworking of It's Like That spent an incredible six week at Number 1, selling over a million copies.
+Run DMC would be part of another unusual partnership in 1998, when a Jason Nevins reworking of It's Like That spent six weeks at Number 1, selling over a million copies.